Numerators in Parametric Representations of Feynman Diagrams: Presentation of the main results

-\end{definit} Since the symmetry of the matrix means changing \(\veps\) to \(\tilde\veps\) does not change the term, \(U^{S_0}\) has only \(2^{\#(S_0)-1}\) different terms.
-With this objects, we can easily state our main theorem \begin{theorem} The integrand of a massless vacuum diagram with numerator expressed as a product of scalar products can be written as a sum over the partitions \(\mathcal P_k\) of~\(S\) in \(k\)~parts:
+\end{Definition} Since the symmetry of the matrix means changing $\veps$ to $\tilde\veps$ does not change the term, $U^{S_0}$ has at most $2^{\#(S_0)-1}$ different terms.
+With these objects, we can easily state our main theorem \begin{Theorem} The integrand of a massless vacuum diagram in space-time dimension~$d$ with numerator expressed as a product of $n$ scalar products can be written as a sum over the set $\mathcal P_k$ of partitions of~$S$ in $k$~parts, with $k$ taking all values for which this set is non empty

-The value of the residue of the diagram is than obtained by integrating \(I\) with the measure \(\prod \frac 1{\Gamma(\alpha_i)} a_i^{\alpha_i-1} da_i^{\vphantom{\alpha_i}}\). \end{theorem} The same result applies for a propagator style graph, with the graph replaced by the related completed graph, obtained by linking the two exterior legs in a simple edge.
+We can observe that this rational function has homogeneity $-L D/2 - n$.
+The value of the residue of the diagram is then the projective integral obtained by multiplying $I$ with the product~${\prod_i \frac 1{\Gamma(\beta_i)} x_i^{\beta_i-1} {\rm d }x_i^{\vphantom{\beta_i}}}$, indexed on all edges of $\tilde G$.
+Since it is a projective integral, any delta function fixing a sum of~$x_i$ give the same result.
+The exponents $\beta_i$ associated to the edges must sum up to $L D/2 + n$ to ensure that the integral is projective. \end{Theorem}

-In the simple case where all the scalar products are squares of momenta, that is to say, \(s_0 = s_1\), all the terms in \(U^{S_0}\) are equal and the mean is simply \(U^{S_0,S_0}\), which itself is the derivative of \(U\) with respect to the variables associated to the links in~\(S_0\).
-Since a numerator of the form \(p_i\cdot p_i\) can also be obtained by lowering by one unit the exponent of the propagator associated to link \(i\), this allow for a simple proof of theorem~\ref{fund} in this case, using integration by part in each of the Schwinger variables associated to the links in \(S\).
+In the simple case where all the scalar products are squares of momenta, that is to say, $s_0 = s_1$, all the terms in $U^{S_0}$ are equal and the mean is simply $U^{S_0,S_0}$, which itself is the derivative of~$U$ with respect to the variables associated to the edges in~$S_0$.
+Since a numerator of the form $p_i\cdot p_i$ can also be obtained by lowering by one unit the exponent of the propagator associated to edge~$i$, this allows for a simple proof of Theorem~\ref{fund} in this case, using integration by parts in each of the Schwinger variables associated to the edges in $S$.
 In fact, it is this simple case which suggested that a symmetrical and rather simple result could be obtained in the general case.